 New York to Key West

 This is one of the longest road trips, at 2,000 miles, that covers tiny seaside towns and resort beaches from glitzy Cape May down to quirky Myrtle Beach.
 At the end, Key West shines like a beacon.
-Along the way, pick up some key lime pie, fried chicken and endless lobster.
+We love road tripping in Florida because there's so much to feast on!
+Try key lime pie, fried chicken and endless lobster.

 Alaska's Highway 101